mrmarganski/mkdoc/docs/fabrication/level2/level2.md

 ## 🔒 Looking Ahead: The Advanced Pathway

 Completing Level 2 means you have officially passed your Phase 1 Rookie Fabrication requirements!
-You will be fully cleared to help build and assemble the competition robot.
+You will be fully cleared to help build and assemble the competition robot with these tools in **Level 1 & 2**.

-Once you pass this level, you will unlock **Phase 2: Advanced Fabrication (Levels 3 & 4)**, which introduces heavy stationary equipment like the **Band Saw**, **Table Saw**, and our Level 4 for our computer-controlled CNC/Laser machines.
+Once you pass this level, you will unlock the Specialization Pathway **Phase 2: Advanced Fabrication (Levels 3 & 4)**, which introduces heavy stationary equipment like the **Band Saw**, **Table Saw**, and our Level 4 for our computer-controlled CNC/Laser machines.

+!!! warning
+    You will **NOT** be able to use **Level 3 and/or 4** machines at any time, regardless of prior experience, until you successfully complete Level 3 and/or Level 4 modules.

 ---